niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 ## 3.2 Information Metamodel

-The JADN metamodel is shown in [Appendix X](#x), but it can be expressed in a form similar to the NIEM metamodel to facilitate comparison.
+The JADN metamodel is contained in [Appendix X](#x), but it can be expressed in a form similar to the NIEM metamodel to facilitate comparison:

 ![JADN Metamodel](jadn-metamodel.jpg)

 The organizing construct of an information model is the Type.
 While models for realistic applications are composed of multiple type definitions organized into one or more namespaces, a minimal functioning (but not re-usable) IM consists of one or more type definitions with no namespace.
-The JADN language has several built-in constraint defaults that apply to all type definitions if not overridden in a namespace or an individual type definition.
+The JADN language has several built-in default constraints that apply to all type definitions if not overridden by a namespace or an individual type definition.

 The namespace defines its own URI and optionally any URI prefixes used to shorten references to other namespaces.
 References within a namespace have no prefix.
 A namespace